Short QT syndrome: Prognosis

 The rarity of short QT syndrome makes calculating prognosis accurately difficult.
 The risk of sudden cardiac death has been estimated at 0.8% per year, leading to a cumulative risk of sudden cardiac death of 41% by the age of 40.
 A previous history of cardiac arrest predicts a higher likelihood of further dangerous arrhythmias.
 Some have suggested that those with the shortest QT intervals may have a higher risk of arrhythmias, but this view has not been supported by all.
 The findings from invasive electrophysiological studies do not predict an individual with short QT syndrome's risk of cardiac arrest.

 History

 The first report of short QT syndrome to be published was in 2000, describing a family with short QT intervals on the 12-lead ECG, atrial fibrillation occurring at a young age, and an unrelated patient who had a sudden cardiac death associated with a short QT interval.
 The association between short QT and sudden cardiac death was described in 2003, and the first gene associated with the condition was identified in 2004.
 Criteria for diagnosing Short QT syndrome were proposed in 2011.
 Recently the first animal model of short QT syndrome was presented, enabling more in depth analysis of arrhythmia mechanisms.
+Using this animal model, in vivo gene therapy for short QT syndrome was successfully demonstrated for the first time using adenoviral suppression and replacement (Sup-Rep) gene transfer.